Dirty Pair: Project Eden

 Dirty Pair: Project Eden, known in Japan as Dirty Pair: The Movie (ダーティペア劇場版, Daati Pea Gekijou-ban), is a 1986 Japanese science fiction action anime film directed by Kōichi Mashimo and animated by Nippon Sunrise.
-The film is based on the Dirty Pair anime series, and follows protagonists Kei and Yuri as they investigate mysterious activities on the planet Agerna.
+The film is part of the Dirty Pair anime series, and follows protagonists Kei and Yuri as they investigate bizarre attacks on Vizorium plants on the planet Agerna.
 The film was originally released in Japan on November 28, 1986, and was later licensed for release in North America in 1994 by Streamline Pictures.
 It was later redubbed and released on DVD on November 9, 2003, by ADV Films.